gbmhunter/blog/content/pages/electronics/general/altium/altium-tricks-and-standards/_index.md

 <td >

-{{< figure src="/images/2011/09/altium-footprint-wizard-adds-vias-to-centre-pads-01.png" width="182px" caption="The footprint wizard in Altium has automatically added three thermal vias to this QFN package." caption-position="bottom" >}}
+{{< figure src="/images/2011/09/altium-footprint-wizard-adds-vias-to-centre-pads-01.png" width="182px" caption="The footprint wizard in Altium has automatically added three thermal vias to this QFN package."  >}}
 </td>

 <td >

-{{< figure src="/images/2011/09/altium-footprint-wizard-adds-vias-to-centre-pads-02.png" width="198px" caption="I recommend that you remove these vias and instead add them as needed at the PCB routing stage of the design process." caption-position="bottom" >}}
+{{< figure src="/images/2011/09/altium-footprint-wizard-adds-vias-to-centre-pads-02.png" width="198px" caption="I recommend that you remove these vias and instead add them as needed at the PCB routing stage of the design process."  >}}
 </td>

 <td >

-{{< figure src="/images/2011/09/altium-footprint-wizard-adds-vias-to-centre-pads-03.png" width="191px" caption="Also, I prefer to rename the thermal pin to pin number '0'." caption-position="bottom" >}}
+{{< figure src="/images/2011/09/altium-footprint-wizard-adds-vias-to-centre-pads-03.png" width="191px" caption="Also, I prefer to rename the thermal pin to pin number '0'."  >}}
 </td>
 </tr>
 </tbody>